-- 1. PCADV understands the importance of centering survivors in the work of ending DV.
-The vast majority of both PCADV & member program staff self-identify as survivors of interpersonal violence.
-While this identity & experience gives a personal connection to mission engagement, survivor voice from those directly receiving services needs to be incorporated in an ongoing manner.
-PCADV's leadership structure includes specific caucuses to center the experience & expertise of survivors and marginalized voices.
-The Survivors of DV Caucus, along with PCADV delegates & Board, helps develop & execute strategy that incorporates the realities of lived experience.
-A Survivor Collective has been established through the Survivors Caucus processes.
-While Collective participation is voluntary, we will work to diversify the membership to be representative of different experiences of homelessness. - 2.
+- 1. PCADV's leadership structure includes specific caucuses to center the experience & expertise of survivors and marginalized voices.
+The Survivors of DV Caucus, a population specific group within the governance structure of PCADV designed for survivors who are working in member VSPs, along with PCADV delegates & Board, helps develop & execute strategy that incorporates the realities of lived experience.
+To increase PCADV's ability to infuse survivor expertise into the project, Survivor Collective has been established.
+Participation in the Collective is voluntary and PCADV has prioritized recruiting survivors with different experiences of homelessness to better inform the CoC and PCADV programs regarding survivor's needs - 2.
 Under the leadership of PCADV's Housing Advocacy Manager, a Survivor Collective has been implemented to provide survivors who are engaging in or have recently completed services w/an opportunity to influence, design & provide direct feedback for the DV system.
 The Collective is responsible for providing input to the CoC re: survivor-centered RRH policies and reviewing current DV RRH projects.
 The Collective is involved at every step of the process, providing recs and insight into personal experience of DV RRH.
 PCADV & DV program staff meet with the Collective monthly, reporting on data & program outcomes.
 The Collective is involved in PCADV's yearly evaluation of DV RRH.
-PCADV will seek input on the data points included in the project's evaluation.
-Feedback from the evaluation will be integrated into the project, assuring that DV RRH is survivor driven & able to quickly pivot to meet the needs of survivors seeking safe housing options.
-Collective members will be paid for their time, provided leadership opps & flexibility w/engagement.
-No identifiable participant information will be shared & the safety of survivors in RRH will be prioritized.
-In addition, member programs use various anonymous feedback tools to gather lived expertise during and after a survivor's interaction with the program; such feedback is used to modify project design and delivery to better meet survivors' needs.

-PCADV will connect survivors to the CoC's Homeless Action Board, ensuring Survivor experience is reflected within voices of PWLE advising CoC.
+Feedback from the evaluation will be integrated into the project, ensuring that DV RRH is survivor driven & able to quickly pivot to meet the needs of survivors seeking safe housing options.
+Collective members will be paid for their time, provided leadership opportunities & given flexibility w/engagement.
+No identifiable participant information will be shared & the safety of survivors engaged in the Collective will be prioritized.
+Additionally, member programs use various anonymous feedback tools to gather lived expertise during and after a survivor's interaction with the program; such feedback is used to modify project design and delivery to better meet survivors' needs.
+PCADV will connect survivors to the CoC's Homeless Action Board, ensuring survivor experience is reflected within voices of PWLE advising CoC.